top of page

 Daniel Perrin is recorded in "Nederlandse klokken-en horlogemakers vanaf 1300", by Enrico Morpurgo, as working in Amsterdam in 1742, with a known clock by him in the Catholic hospital in Breda Netherlands, circa 1770.

-Note: For a pictoral guide to the stylistic development of the Dutch longcase clock, follow the following link (produced by clock dealers, Gude & Meis of Amsterdam): https://gudemeis.com/en/ontwikkeling-hollandse-staande-klok-deel-2/
+Note: For a pictorial guide to the stylistic development of the Dutch longcase clock, follow the following link (produced by clock dealers, Gude & Meis of Amsterdam): https://gudemeis.com/en/ontwikkeling-hollandse-staande-klok-deel-2/

-Dutch longcase clock with full calendar & rocking ships automata, 18th c.
+Dutch longcase clock with rocking ships automata, needs work, 18th c.
 (V40)

 bottom of page